 Cuba has slowly opened up the Internet.
 First, there was the problem that all Internet communication should go via satellite and that made it slow and costly.
 Consequently, Internet access was slow and expensive.

 Then, in 2011 the optic fibre cable connecting Cuba with Venezuela stirred hope, but nothing much happened.
 Stories about sharks eating the cable and some government official buying the wrong cable explained nothing.
 Internet stayed slow and prices high.
-2 CUC per hour in a country where average wages are about three times that amount (per month) means that an average Cuban paid 30% of his monthly income for 1 (ONE) hour of internet.
+1 CUC per hour in a country where average wages are about 30 times that amount (per month) means that an average Cuban paid 3% of his monthly income for 1 (ONE) hour of internet.
 (That all of this is plain bulsh#t must be clear… we explain it in our book)

 In June 2015 Etecsa, the Cuban telecom monopoly opened up WiFi zones in every city.
-Prices went down to 1.5 CUC an hour in 2017 if you could buy a scratch card.
+Prices went down to 1.5 CUC an hour in 2017 and to 1,- in 2018 if you could buy a scratch card.
 These cards are always sold out but can be bought on the streets for 2 CUC.
 The mechanism of this phenomenon is beyond the scope of this article, but some people are making big bucks here.

 ‘Tomorrow I’ll take you to a free WiFi spot” whispered a friend of mine…